 Personal protective equipment (PPE) is used to help protect personnel against health and safety risks in a working environment.

-Therefore in healthcare or social care situations this could be while cleaning using hazardous chemicals or when directly dealing with patients to prevent the transfer of bodily fluids, germs or infection risk.
-The PPE creates a barrier from the harmful chemical or infectious agent therefore reducing the risk of transmitting any harm.
+This could be while cleaning using hazardous chemicals or when directly dealing with patients to prevent the transfer of bodily fluids, germs or infection risk.
+PPE creates a barrier from the harmful chemical or infectious agent, reducing the risk of transmitting any harm.

-There is also specific guidance on what PPE should be used for what tasks within a care home, this can be found by CLICKING HERE.
-Due to the high demand for PPE, using the right product at the right time will ensure PPE isn't used incorrectly or potentially wasted.
+There is specific guidance on what PPE should be used for what tasks within a care home, this can be found by CLICKING HERE.

-It is far better to have a good hand hygiene protocol in place than everyone using gloves for instance for every task or to wear generally.
-As if the user has touched there face, surfaces etc with the gloves, this will be a quick fire way for germs to be spread.
-Additionally, removal of gloves needs to be done in a specific way and disposed of correctly.
+It is far better to have a good hand hygiene protocol in place than everyone using gloves for every task.
+If the user has touched their face, surfaces etc with the gloves, this will be a quick way for germs to be spread.
+Additionally, removal of gloves needs to be done in a specific way and disposed of correctly..